Blended learning is an integral part of how we are able to provide several First Aid training courses.

-- The individual being trained knows how to use the technology that delivers the training;
+- The individual being trained knows the technology being used.

-- The training provider has an adequate means of supporting the individual during their training;
+- The training provider has an adequate means of supporting the learner during their training.

-- The training provider has a robust system in place to prevent identity fraud; and,
+- The training provider has a robust system in place to prevent identity fraud.

 - Sufficient time is allocated to classroom based learning and assessment of the practical elements of the syllabus.